Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: The existence and regularity for the free boundary problem

-Thus $\mcD$ is a bounded Lipschitz domain in $\R^2$ and is contained in the infinite strip $\R\times [0,\bar H]$, $\mcG:\R^2\times \R_+\rightarrow \R$ is smooth in $\bp$ and $C^2$ in $z$ (with further properties summarized in Proposition \ref{prop:assumption} below), and $\lambda$ is a positive constant.
-The minimization problem \eqref{eq:mini_truncated}--\eqref{admissibleK} can be rewritten as finding minimizers of
+Note that $\mcD$ is a bounded Lipschitz domain in $\R^2$ and is contained in the infinite strip $\R\times [0,\bar H]$, {$\mcG:\R^2\times \R\rightarrow \R$ is smooth in $\bp$ and $C^{1,1}$} in $z$ (with further properties summarized in Proposition \ref{prop:assumption} below), and $\lambda$ is a positive constant.
+The minimization problem \eqref{eq:mini_truncated}--\eqref{admissibletrun} can be rewritten as finding minimizers of

 over the admissible set